OctopusDeploy/docs/docs/administration/security/exposing-octopus/use-iis-as-reverse-proxy.md

 ---
-title: Use IIS as a Reverse Proxy for Octopus Deploy
+title: Use IIS as a reverse proxy for Octopus Deploy
 description: How to set up IIS 7 (or later) as a Reverse Proxy for Octopus Deploy
 position: 10
 ---